rwuniard/redis_nodejs/README.md

 4. or you can create another container for the client redis
   - docker run -it --rm --link redis1:myredis --name client1 redis sh
   - redis-cli -h myredis
+5. Install redis module -> npm install redis
-5. Run the code -> node index
+6. Run the code -> node index

 This should set the "my test key" and retrieve the value "my test value".